 When most people thing carnival and Italy they imagine all those gorgeous masks and costumes in Venice.
 That’s not at all what the celebrations look like in much of Italy.
 If you’re at all familiar with what carnevale looks like in the Italian city of Viareggio, with its massive floats and parade, that’s much more along the lines of how it’s celebrated in this part of Italy – naturally just on a much smaller scale.
 While there are parades and celebrations, often geared toward kids, in many of the towns along the Amalfi Coast, Maiori is the center of carnevale events.
 (In large part because they actually have space to make floats and have a parade!)
-With their Gran Carnevale di Maiori, they have a series of events from February 10th to the 18th.
-The parade with the floats will take place on Tuesday, February 13th at 3pm.
-You can see the full events for the Carnevale di Maiori here (Italian only).
+With their Gran Carnevale di Maiori, they have a series of events that take place around Carnival time.
+You can see the full events for the Carnevale di Maiori here.

 Of course you can’t have a holiday without good food!
 As it was traditionally considered the last big hurrah before the period of Lent leading up to Easter, the customary meal for carnevale is quite lavish.
 Along the Amalfi Coast that means cheese, salami, cured meats, rich pasta dishes, more meat, (usually more cheese) and lots of sweets.
 Many families prepare an incredibly rich and delicious lasagna enriched with sausage, little meatballs, spicy salami, hard boiled eggs and mozzarella.
 It is divine.
 I look forward to it all year.
 (Think Garfield and his love of lasagna.)
 Since my husband has two sisters and they are both marvelous cooks, it means we usually get to enjoy a double dose of lasagna each year.